victorchall/vlm-caption/README.md

   - metadata # tries to read a metadata.json in the same folder as each image
 ```

-You can add `#` to the beginning of the line to comment out ones you don't want.
 If a source isn't available for a given image, it is skipped.
 For instances if you use `json` above and an image named `cloud_strife.jpeg` has no `cloud_strife.json` in the same directory, the hint is skipped.

 See [HINTSOURCES.md](HINTSOURCES.md) for details on available hint sources and how they work.

-Developers can also add their own.
-PRs for generally useful hint_sources are welcome.
+[Developers](DEV.md) can also add their own custom hint sources.

 ### Directory Processing